 For those of you who don’t know (perhaps you are lucky enough to live in the woods) Toy Story 4, hit the UK at the end of June.
-Thomas loves Toy Story, in fact, ‘Cowboy’ and ‘Cowgirl’ are two of the words he uses regularly in reference to Woody and Jessie.
+Thomas loves Toy Story, in fact, ‘Cowboy’ and ‘Cowgirl’ are two of the words he regularly uses in reference to Woody and Jessie.
 It would have been a crime had we not attempted to take him to see it.

-- We were however prepared for meltdowns, screaming and just general ‘Thomas’ style attitude.
+- We were however prepared for meltdowns, screaming, and just general ‘Thomas’ style attitude.
 I’d thought long and hard and decided our best option was to attend an Autism Friendly Screening.
 So thanks to Cineworld Cinemas Chichester.
-I booked our tickets using our CEA card (never used it before) online for Sunday 7th July at 11am.
+I booked our tickets using our CEA card (never used it before) online for Sunday 7th July at 11 am.
 Thanks to the nature of these showings, no trailers or adverts, it’s not as dark, not as loud and you can take in your own food.
 I went in armed with snacks – a large packet of chocolate buttons, a milkshake and a packet of chocolate (I forget which).
 Apart from a little apprehension, we survived the hour and a half showing.
 We were all obviously in the same boat, lots of kids running around, adults calling out, clapping, it was nice for Thomas not to feel out of place.

 Would I do it again?
 Yes, if the right film grabbed his attention.
-With the preparation, it worked and he was in the right mood.
+With the preparation, it worked, and he was in the right mood.
 Given a different week, we could have only watched ten minutes.
 Snacks helped!

 Alana’s Camping Trip